 Our pain relief specialists use anti-inflammatory medications, injections such as Corticosteroids, and multiple conservative options as a safe and effective treatment for your foot pain.
 Cortisone injection, as a powerful anti-inflammatory medication, can help to alleviate the pain in your foot.
 Cortisone injection provides immediate relief from the pain that can last for several months.
 As experts in pain management and pain control, our physicians offer comprehensive, personalized, and time-tested treatments that focus on your specific level of pain.
 Visit our pain treatment centers located in Downtown Brooklyn and Lower Manhattan for the most up-to-date treatment options.

-Common Orthopedic Foot and Ankle Dysfunctions
+Common Orthopedic Foot Dysfunctions

 Common foot disorders include:

 Plantar fasciitis is a condition that can lead to pain in the bottom of the heel, as well as the lower part of the middle foot.
 The ligaments get strained due to improper footwear or poor arch support, as well as standing for a long time, long-distance running, gaining weight, or suffering from another foot condition.
 This type of pain can be dull and sharp.
 The pain might get worse when we rest for a long time.
 Some home treatments can help in such a case, such as icing, anti-inflammatory medications, and stretching your foot every day.

 If none of the home remedies work, you might need to get corticosteroid injections, physical therapy, you might need to wear orthotics, or you might even need surgery.